JonathanHoffmann/BukkitHashWarp/README.md

 Made for request:
 https://bukkit.org/threads/hash-warp.500574/

 Warps players to random locations, the locations can always be revisited with the same warp seed though.
 Hashes are by design irreversible.
 This should be functiuonally the same.
-If this is to be used on a massive player, a redisign should be done with usage of a database.
+If this is to be used on a server with lots of players, a redisign should be done with usage of a database.
 All these files might really slow down the server otherwise.

 ### Commands:
 warp <seed>\